Japanese Symbolic Animals and their Meanings

 Cranes – ‘Tsuru’

 The crane is often produced in Japanese origami and artwork.
 Large colourful necklaces of cranes are also commonly seen outside of Japanese temples.
 If you’re interested in making your own origami cranes, browse our range of origami paper!
+Want to know more about other Japanese birds and their symbolism?
+See our previous post for more details.

 Frogs – ‘Kaeru’

-Among popular Japanese symbolic animals are frogs.
+Among popular Japanese spiritual symbols are frogs.
 There are many species of frogs in Japan as a result of flooding rice fields in Japanese agriculture.
 These creatures are often used in poetry and art, and are sometimes carried by travellers to make sure they return home safely from their journeys.
 The word ‘frog’ in Japanese means ‘return’, which is why the frog is considered a Japanese lucky animal and seen as good fortune in things returning.

 Turtles – ‘Kame’